omeriko9/M5Paper_PaperS3_eBookReader/README.md

 ### prepare_epubs.py

-This is a comprehensive EPUB preprocessing tool that optimizes books for the e-book reader's limited resources and provides significant performance improvements.
+This is a comprehensive EPUB preprocessing tool that optimizes books for the e-book reader's limited resources and provides significant performance improvements:

-**What it does in detail:**

 1. **Image Optimization**:
    - **Downscaling mode** (default): Resizes images larger than 960x540 pixels to fit the device's display resolution while maintaining aspect ratio